LaurentClaessens/minimal-loopback/README.md

 For the properties we will have :

 * author : string

-We also create a model 'note' which will have the property

 * content : string

-Since loopback had yet created 'Note' for us, we juste remove that editing the file `toy/server/model-config-json`.
+Since loopback had yet created 'Note' for us, we just remove that editing the file `toy/server/model-config-json`.

 Now, relaunching our server and looking at `http://0.0.0.0:3000/explorer/#!/Note/Note_create`, we see that 'Note' has disappeared.